lilleman ba4503b4d1

 hydra?: HydraAdmin; // OAuth2 client admin (register/list/delete Hydra clients)

-keto?: KetoClient; // relationship read/write (groups, roles)
+keto?: KetoClient; // relationship read/write (groups, permissions)

 kratosAdmin?: KratosAdmin; // identity admin (create/edit/deactivate/delete users)